-O’Neill, a Democrat, was the representative for Massachusetts's 8th congressional district from 1963 to 1986.
+O’Neill was the representative for Massachusetts’s 8th congressional district and was a Democrat.
+He served from 1963 to 1986.

 O’Neill was the primary sponsor of 8 bills that were enacted.
 The most recent include:

 - H.J.Res.
 1119 (94th): Joint resolution to provide for the convening of the first session of the Ninety-fifth Congress.

 - H.R.
 13789 (94th): A bill to authorize the Architect of the Capitol to perform certain work on and maintain the historical sections of the Congressional Cemetery for a 2-year period, …

 - H.R.
 12339 (94th): A bill to authorize the Administrator of General Services to convey certain land in Cambridge, Mass., to the Commonwealth of Massachusetts.

 - H.J.Res.
 749 (94th): Joint resolution to provide for the beginning of the second session of the ninety-fourth Congress and for other purposes.